vitaly-zdanevich/geeknote/README.md

 :   With this option you can change the notebook which contains your note.

 --reminder &lt;dd.mm.yy-HH:MM&gt;
+--reminder  &lt;date&gt;
-:   Set reminder date and time(dd.mm.yyy-HH:MM).
-Alternatively use TOMORROW and WEEK for 24 hours and a week ahead respectivley, NONE for a reminder without a time.
+:   Set reminder date and time in either 'yyyy-mm-dd' or 'yyyy-mm-dd HH:MM' format.
+Alternatively use TOMORROW and WEEK for 24 hours and a week ahead respectively, NONE for a reminder without a time.
 Use DONE to mark a reminder as completed.
 Use DELETE to remove reminder from a note.

 ### Examples
 Simple editing: